 Since this stool sample would have three legs, I needed to make sure that they were evenly spaced and my protractor was way too big to fit on that tiny little stool.
-As a work around I drew a large circle on a piece of paper and marked the 120, 240 and 360 degree points.
-By positioning the circle over the branch slice I could figure out where the legs needed to go using a thumb tack.
+As a workaround, I drew a large circle on a piece of paper and marked the 120, 240 and 360 degree points.
+By positioning the circle over the branch slice I could figure out where the legs needed to go.

 Using the smallest drill bit we have, I carefully drilled three holes making sure not to drill all the way through the slice.

 The wire legs were glued in places and left to dry.